SNAPSHOT-India stocks, bonds, rupee, swap, call at 0802 GMT

 -------------------------------------

-The benchmark five-year swap rate up 2 bps at 7.53 percent, while the one-year rate also rises 2 basis points to 8.19 percent.
+The benchmark five-year rate down 3 basis points at 7.30 percent, while the one-year rate also falls 3 basis points to 7.86 percent.

 CALL MONEY